NOTICE OF PRIVACY PRACTICES (HIPAA)

 You have the rights listed below.
 To exercise any right, contact the Privacy Office.

-- Right to Request Confidential Communications (e.g., alternate mailing address, phone, or email).
-We will accommodate reasonable requests.
+- Request Confidential Communications (alternate address, phone, or email).

-- Right to Receive a Paper or Electronic Copy of this Notice.
+- Receive a Paper or Electronic Copy of this Notice.

-- Right to Choose a Personal Representative to act for you under applicable law.
+- Choose a Personal Representative under applicable law.

-- Right to Complain if you feel your privacy rights have been violated.
-We will not retaliate against you.
+- Complain if you feel your rights are violated.
+No retaliation will occur.

 How to Complain: